-How Making Fun of Cultural Stereotypes Keep People From Bonding With Their Communities
+How Making Fun of Cultural Stereotypes Keeps People From Bonding With Their Communities

+“To guard myself against personal attacks, I actively avoid speaking in my regional dialect.”

 In her slam poem, Meghna Yesudas narrates an incident when someone told her, “Tu South Indian hai na, isiliye kaali hai (You’re dark because you’re ‘South Indian’).”
 When she went home, she tried to scrub off her “darkness” using a variety of home remedies.
 Growing up as a Malayali girl in Mumbai, she was tired of constantly being mocked for her cultural background.
-Of course, she couldn’t rid herself of physical attributes like her skin color, but to “fit in,” she actively distanced herself from other aspects of her culture — like eating fish curry after her classmates commented once, “Ew, what is that?
+Of course, she couldn’t rid herself of physical attributes like her skin color, but to “fit in,” she actively distanced herself from other aspects of her culture — like eating fish curry after her classmates once commented, “Ew, what is that?
 It stinks!”

 When I first watched Yesudas’ performance on YouTube last year, I could immediately relate.
 I hail from a Bengali family.
 But growing up in Bihar, I was constantly mocked for belonging to a fish-loving, Rabindrasangeet-enamored, politically-enthused community.
 To blend in, I pretended to hate fish, Rabindrasangeet, and politics, among other stereotypes associated with being Bengali.
 What I found interesting about Yesudas’ video was how our experiences and reactions bore such stark similarities — even though we’re from two completely different parts of the country.